pivotal/docs-tap/cli-plugins/accelerator/overview.hbs.md

     https://tap-gui.DOMAIN
     ```

-    Where `DOMAIN` defaults to the `shared.ingress_domain` value provided in the values file of Tanzu Application Platform.
+    Where `DOMAIN` defaults to the `shared.ingress_domain` value provided in the Tanzu Application
+    Platform values file.

 2. Add the following flags to the `tap-values.yaml` file when `shared.ingress_domain` is set.